ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/fx/fx_step_4.md

 We will use an `Action` to tell the server that the user wants to add a new todo.
 On the server there's already a method defined for a action named `"newTask"`.
 Unlike the `"init"` action this one takes parameters as well.
-The parameters are stored in a map, which is passed to the constructor of `Action`.
+The parameters are stored in a map, which is passed to the constructor of an `Action`.

-In addition you might want to prevent empty tasks from reaching the server.
+In addition you might want to prevent empty tasks from reaching the server:

     :::java
     if (!title.equals("")) {